philihp/kennerspiel-archive/README.md

 Kennerspiel
 =====================================

-Boardgame persistence engine.
+Boardgame persistence engine thing.
 Individual games are abstracted out (such as [weblabora](http://github.com/philihp/weblabora)) and this takes care of all of the logins and database stuff.